LinxinS97/NLPBench/README.md

 ## Data
 Our example questions:
 ![Example Questions](assets/q_eg.png)
-You need to agree a license before requesting dataset, the download link will open soon.
+You need to agree a license before requesting the dataset, the download link will be opened soon.

 ## Evaluation
 Our evaluation are based on both online (GPT-3.5, GPT-4 and PaLM 2) and open sourced (LLAMA 2, Falcon, Bloom, etc.) LLMs.